 3. Property Management

 Property managers get involved in a deal during due diligence and after closing.
 Awning makes it easy to select the right property manager by partnering with the best local property management companies.
-Awning advisors can introduce you to the property manager and our systems are integrated, so handing off an investment property is simple and straightforward.
+Awning agents can introduce you to the property manager and our systems are integrated, so handing off an investment property is simple and straightforward.

 Throughout an investor’s journey Awning works with the property manager to verify rents, estimate repairs, manage contractors, and to get the property leased.
 This means that like a turn-key solution there is very little work required to invest and unlike a turn-key solution you can choose the property manager you like.